-Rare gene mutation sheds light on protein's role in brain developmentOctober 16th, 2013 in Neuroscience /
+Rare gene mutation sheds light on protein's role in brain developmentOctober 16, 2013 in Medicine & Health / Neuroscience

 Though worlds apart, four unrelated families have been united in a medical mystery over the source of a rare inherited disorder that results in their children being born with abnormal brain growth and severe functional impairments.